do you know the secret trousers?

 This is a collection of Minneapolis.-local bands that roamed the sprawling cityscape circa 1999.
 Many of these bands played together, judging by the collage of gig fliers on the jacket, and for the most part they all adhere to a lo-fi early rock sensibility.
 It's kind of encouraging, when one contemplates the course of mankind's progress, to realize that regardless of what becomes popular or what gets hyped up to make the most money,

-* The Pins sound like freeze-dried indie-rock from the late-'80s.
+there are still people out there who can make sincere, what they do, and maybe they'll fold in a couple years, but knowing that the too-smooth, fabricated tapestry of evolution can still get worsted-up and produce earnest tunage born of boundryless, timeless human condition is enough incentive to keep checking out the local bands and see what's hiding in a bowling alley or who's being shoved into an opening slot at 7th Street Entry.
+Here are some of the features of this CD:* The Pins sound like freeze-dried indie-rock from the late-'80s.
 Earnest, off-key vocals and piano accent behind simplistic bass and strumming guitar that's too easy to love.
 These guys are a bag of salvaged clothes from Ragstock and going back to the dorm to put on some Happy Mondays and open up letters wrapped in envelopes made from magazine pages.
 Through the course of their three tracks, "Summer Leaves," "Box of Medals," and "Tonight," the listener is treated to a full palette of emotion.
 Haunting, droning chords and singing of such longing, lyrics that tell a compelling yet almost intrusively personal story, this track sounds like the Suburbs and Japan collaborating for a mope-rock composition.
 The lyrics keep from getting too flaky and losing the audience, or maybe the music keeps them believable.
 Music to explore late-teen romance by for po-mo chicks and nerds who suddenly find themselves fashionable as the subculture wends its incomprehensible path through the lives of poor college students!
 Beautiful back-up vocals descent like dying leaves at midnight and the music taps its magical fingertips tenderly upon your forehead.

 * Thee Kiss n Tells: "Day In, Day Out" - Screechy, frenetic guitars and drums banging over chopped stock car footage, and the cutest little minx yowling and gasping over it all.
 Kinda like early Cramps but more polished and less hokey - these guys are just naturally this rockabilly and retro.
 Seeing these guys live would feel like spotting $10 on the sidewalk in a crowded street.
 "Take a Look Around" - Was there supposed to be this much distort?
 The levels keep cutting out; if that's a byproduct of impromptu recording that's forgivable.
 Otherwise the effect is wasted and just gets in the way of trying to enjoy what could be a jazzy, pounding little number.
 Alternately threatening and cavalier, the lead singer only lapses into conventional hack punk verbal patterns for filler but for the most part rollicks along with the beat of the song.
 This is a song that sticks in your head and you make up your own lyrics for 'cos you couldn't remember or understand them in the first place.
 But it's fun.
 "It's You" - This is a painful, accusatory love song of damnation and degeneration.
 These songs are always enjoyable 'cos you get to poke around in someone else's murk and maybe pretend it's your own, 'cos you wanna be a badass like these guys.